cploutarchou/laravel-dev-infrastructure/README.md

-## A Skeleton instance for laravel dockerized application.
+## Containerize a Laravel Application

 # HOW TO: